arcus/education_modules/python_practice/python_practice.md

 ## Practice Problem

 According to the UCI Machine Learning database, the Cervical Cancer (Risk Factors) dataset "focuses on the prediction of indicators/diagnosis of cervical cancer.
 The features cover demographic information, habits, and historic medical records."

-Your tasks are to explore this dataset ad use the Python tools that you've learned so far to develop a hypothesis about some likely risk factors for a diagnosis of cervical cancer.
+Your task is to explore this dataset and use the Python tools that you've learned so far to develop a hypothesis about some likely risk factors for a diagnosis of cervical cancer.

 Remember that there are several ways to approach this task; there is no one right answer!
 So have fun, and good luck!

 ### Stuck?

-If this practice problem was challenging, [here is a link to an example notebook]() where we go through one possible solution to the practice problem.
+If this practice problem was challenging, [here is a link to an example notebook](https://colab.research.google.com/github/arcus/education_modules/blob/mll_python_practice/python_practice/python_practice.ipynb) where we go through one possible solution to the practice problem.
 If you would like to download the notebook to your own computer, you can also do that by selecting "File" and then "Download" in Google Colab.

 We encourage you to spend some time playing around with the data before you look at the example!
 And remember, just because your solution doesn't look exactly like the example doesn't mean it's wrong-- there are a variety of ways you might have approached the task we gave you.